Bakar12/Skin-Consultation/README.md

 - **IDE**: Import the project and utilize IDE's run functionality.

 ## Documentation
-Detailed documentation, including coursework report, test plans, and UML diagrams, is available in the `Documents` directory.
+Detailed documentation, including coursework reports, test plans, and UML diagrams, is available in the `Documents` directory.

 ## Contributing
 Contributions are welcome.
 Please adhere to coding standards and include tests for new features.

-## License
-Specify license here.

 ## Acknowledgements
 Credits to tutorial exercises and lectures for guiding the development process.